 The programme ensures regular weighing and monitoring and education for the mothers in nutrition, family planning, hygiene etc.

-Since its inception six years ago we have helped 230 vulnerable infants and toddlers in our target area.
+Since its inception eleven years ago we have helped over 300 vulnerable infants and toddlers in our target area.